Annual Dues, Fees & Assessments

 Can fees and assessments be paid by credit card?

-Yes-the State Bar accepts Visa, Mastercard, Discover and American Express and ACH.
-Members who pay fees and assessments by credit card will be charged a 3% processing fee.
+Yes-the State Bar accepts Visa, Mastercard, Discover, American Express and ACH.
+Members who pay fees and assessments by credit card will be charged a processing fee.
 There is no fee for an ACH transaction.

 Why are governmental lawyers required to pay the Lawyers’ Fund for Client Protection assessment?